chrisbroski/supportyourlocal/README.md

 Get rid of the "header" include crap, but add a "head" include crap with Title and other meta-data.

 ## Features for next version

+Style guide page.
+Populate drop-down from guide colors.

+Add list to side of update (single) edit pages too, if width sufficient (otherwise hide)

+All https

+Floating update button?

+Image upload
+* optimization
+* resize: thumbnail, medium, large, and original
+* Monitor max storage

+Add venmo/etc. pay information.

+Single releases should be allowed 2 songs

+Add 0 to infinite media - audio, video to songs and releases.
+Add 0 to infinte album art to a release.

+Chrome needs name="username" and name="password" to trigger browser auto-save

+Copy text is not required for an announcement if there is a featured song.

+I don't think *Site* is the proper resource name.
+It should probably be *Style* and be displayed as a proper style guide.
+Have up to 6 colors (or inifinite?) and make the top 2 the web site ones.
+Should there be shades of color?
+Maybe.

 ### Tests